 How are STIs transmitted?

 STIs are very common.
-Having one does not make you a bad person.
 Regardless of gender or sexual orientation, anyone who is sexually active can get an STI.
 You can get an STI while pregnant, so it is always important to wear a condom.

 Reducing Your Risk